tevaughan/gslcpp/README.md

 # gslcpp

 C++-library wrapping portions of GSL and providing interoperability with Eigen.
-  - The portions of GSL are
+  - The initial portions of GSL wrapped by this library will be
     - GSL's vector and
     - GSL's minimization-routines (which depend on GSL's vector).
   - Interoperability with Eigen is provided for GSL's vector.